Dridr1/bate-papo-uol/README.md

 * Send public messages to someone
 * Send private messages to someone

+### How to use this app:
+Write the name you want to display when sending a message, if the name is not in use you will see the chat room, where you can send public and private messages.

 ### Languages and tools I used
 ![Visual Studio Code](https://img.shields.io/static/v1?style=for-the-badge&message=Visual+Studio+Code&color=007ACC&logo=Visual+Studio+Code&logoColor=FFFFFF&label=)
 ![JavaScript](https://img.shields.io/static/v1?style=for-the-badge&message=JavaScript&color=222222&logo=JavaScript&logoColor=F7DF1E&label=)